 (c) Contractor is entitled to payment of the amount invoiced;

-(d) Contractor has paid all Subcontractors for work previously invoiced in accordance with Law, the applicable Subcontract and this Agreement (other than amounts Contractor is contesting, as to which Contractor shall not request payment from Owner) and the Site, Work, materials and Equipment (or any portion thereof) described in the Invoice and all previous Invoices are free and clear of all Contractor Liens (even if Contractor is contesting the amount due), other than any Contractor Liens extinguished upon receipt of payment by Contractor in respect of such Invoice; and
+(d) Contractor has paid all Subcontractors for work previously invoiced in accordance with Law, the applicable Subcontract and this Agreement (other than amounts Contractor is contesting, as to which Contractor shall not request payment from Construction Manager) and the Site, Work, materials and Equipment (or any portion thereof) described in the Invoice and all previous Invoices are free and clear of all Contractor Liens (even if Contractor is contesting the amount due), other than any Contractor Liens extinguished upon receipt of payment by Contractor in respect of such Invoice; and

 (e) each of the representations and warranties made by Contractor in Article 15 of this Agreement was true and correct when made and remains true and correct on the date of such Invoice.

-Contractor also shall supply such other information as reasonably required by Owner.
+Contractor also shall supply such other information as reasonably required by Construction Manager.

 7.2.3 Monthly Payments.
-Subject to Section 7.2.4, after Owner has issued the Notice to Proceed, Owner shall pay to Contractor within thirty (30) days following the date Owner receives each invoice under Section 7.2.2 the full undisputed amount specified in such invoice.
-All payments made by Owner to Contractor hereunder shall be made by wire transfer of immediately available funds to the account of Contractor designated by written notice to Owner.
+Subject to Section 7.2.4, after Construction Manager has issued the Notice to Proceed, Construction Manager shall pay to Contractor within thirty (30) days following the date Construction Manager receives each invoice under Section 7.2.2 the full undisputed amount specified in such invoice.
+All payments made by Construction Manager to Contractor hereunder shall be made by wire transfer of immediately available funds to the account of Contractor designated by written notice to Construction Manager.

 7.2.4 Retainage. _______ percent (__%) of each Invoice shall be withheld as retainage (the “Retainage”).
 The last _____ percent (__%) payable under this Agreement shall be retained by Construction Manager, on behalf of Owner, until the earlier of expiry of the Warranty Period or the posting of the Retention Bond under Section 21.1.
-In lieu of the retainage described in this Section 7.2.4, Contractor at its sole cost at any time may substitute an irrevocable standby letter of credit or bank guarantee in form reasonably acceptable to Owner, and issued by a financial institution rated at least “A” by Standard & Poor’s Corporation and at least “A2” by Moody’s Investors Service.
-The amount of the letter of credit shall be the same as the total retainage Owner would otherwise have been able to withhold under this Section.
+In lieu of the retainage described in this Section 7.2.4, Contractor at its sole cost at any time may substitute an irrevocable standby letter of credit or bank guarantee in form reasonably acceptable to Construction Manager, and issued by a financial institution rated at least “A” by Standard & Poor’s Corporation and at least “A2” by Moody’s Investors Service.
+The amount of the letter of credit shall be the same as the total retainage Construction Manager would otherwise have been able to withhold under this Section.
 Construction Manager, on behalf of Owner, may draw upon the letter of credit to cure any default by Contractor or to compensate Owner for any loss suffered as a result of Contractor’s default.
 [Under review by EGF.]